Is India Globalization Capital Inc. (IGC) a good stock to buy now?

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a -21.62% loss in the last 1 month and extending the period to 3 months gives it a -5.84%, and is -8.81% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 8.70% over the week and 6.87% over the month.
+The stock witnessed a -6.32% loss in the last 1 month and extending the period to 3 months gives it a 6.54%, and is 15.60% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.78% over the week and 6.55% over the month.

 India Globalization Capital Inc. (IGC) Analyst Forecasts